Invincible (TV series)

 Invincible is an American adult animated superhero television series created by Robert Kirkman for the streaming service Amazon Prime Video, based on the Image Comics comic book series of the same name he co-created with Cory Walker and Ryan Ottley.
 It is produced by Skybound Entertainment, Wind Sun Sky Entertainment, Point Grey Pictures, and Amazon MGM Studios.
-The series follows teenager Mark Grayson and his transformation into a superhero under the guidance of his father, Nolan Grayson / Omni-Man, the most powerful superhero on the planet.
-During his transformation, Mark finds himself struggling between his personal life and superhero duties and is forced to prove that he can be the hero that his father is, unaware of a conspiracy that threatens the world and leaves him questioning the true nature of his role.
-Steven Yeun stars in the series as Mark/Invincible alongside Sandra Oh and J. K. Simmons as Mark's mother and father, respectively, while the remaining cast members have recurring roles.
+The series follows teenager Mark Grayson, a human-alien hybrid, who becomes a crime-fighting superhero known as "Invincible" under the guidance of his father, Nolan / Omni-Man, the most powerful superhero on the planet.
+As he adjusts to his new powers, Mark struggles to balance his personal life with his superhero duties and is forced to prove that he can live up to his father, unaware of a conspiracy that threatens the world and leading him to question the true nature of his role.
+Steven Yeun stars in the series as Mark, alongside J. K. Simmons and Sandra Oh as Mark's father and mother, Nolan and Debbie Grayson, respectively, while the remaining cast members have recurring roles.

 Invincible premiered its eight-episode first season across March and April 2021, after which Amazon renewed the series for a second and third season.
 A prequel special, "Invincible: Atom Eve", was released in July 2023.
 The eight-episode second season was divided into two parts, first released in November 2023, then across March and April 2024.
-The eight-episode third season was released between February and March 2025.
-The fourth season is set to premiere in March 2026.
-A fifth season has also been announced ahead of its release.
+The eight-episode third season was released across February and March 2025.
+The eight-episode fourth season was released across March and April 2026.
+A fifth and sixth season have been announced.

-The series has received widespread critical acclaim, with praise for its animation, action sequences, story, voice performances (particularly Yeun, Oh, and Simmons), faithfulness to the comics, and emotional weight.
-It has been nominated for two Primetime Emmy Awards, two Annie Awards and the Critics' Choice Television Award for Best Animated Series.
+The series has received widespread critical acclaim, with praise for its action sequences, story, voice performances (particularly Yeun, Oh, and Simmons), faithfulness to the comics, and emotional weight.
+It has been nominated for three Primetime Emmy Awards, two Annie Awards and the Critics' Choice Television Award for Best Animated Series.

 Premise

-Mark Grayson is a seemingly typical teenager whose father, Nolan, is the most powerful superhero on Earth.
-Shortly after his 17th birthday, Mark begins to develop powers of his own and learns how to wield them with help from his father, who turns out to not be as heroic as he thought, as he hides a dark secret, which starts to slip when he brutally murders the members of the world's greatest superhero team, the Guardians of the Globe.
+Mark Grayson is a seemingly typical teenager whose father, Nolan Grayson, also known as "Omni-Man", is the most powerful superhero on Earth.
+Shortly after his 17th birthday, Mark begins to develop powers of his own and learns how to wield them to fight injustice as "Invincible", with help from his father.
+However, his father turns out not to be as heroic as he thought, as he hides a dark secret, which starts to slip when he brutally murders the members of the world's greatest superhero team, the Guardians of the Globe.